LefanTan/big2/README.md

 3. Remember to implement better accessibility
 4. Responsiveness should be better, it is why the app doesnt work on mobile
 5. Components could perhaps be split into smaller chunks
-6. CSS practices are as good as I want it to be
+6. CSS practices are not as good as I want it to be